drkplaya777/learn_tdd/deploy_tools/fun_facts.md

-* **`$` is the jQuery Swiss Army knife.
+* **`$` is the j Query Swiss Army knife.
 It's used to find bits of the DOM.
-It's first argument is a CSS slector; In the example below, we're telling it to find all elements that have the class `has-error`.
-It reutrns an boject that represnts one or more DOM elements.**
+It's first argument is a CSS sector; In the example below, we're telling it to find all elements that have the class `has-error`.
+It returns an object that represents one or more DOM elements.**

 > The `is` method tells us whether an element matches a particular CSS property.
-Below we use :visible to check whether the elemnt is displayed or hidden
+Below we use :visible to check whether the element is displayed or hidden

  > The `.hide` method is used to hide the div.
 Behind the scenes, it dynamically sets a style="display: none" on the element